 Children will have a bin or a hook where they are expected to keep their things at school.
 Managing this new space can be daunting for someone who’s always had someone do it for them, so back off at home and let kids pick up after themselves.
 Let them bring their own things in from the car, hang up their coats, put their shoes away.
 Give them designated spots for their backpacks so they can start learning great organizational habits.

 Every day your child’s backpack needs to be checked for letters from the teacher, forms, library books and lunch bags.
 Do this with kids, not for them.

 Skill #3: Bathroom success

-I know, your child has been ‘trained’ for years; which is exactly why many parents don’t consider the bathroom an issue.
+I know, your child has been potty-trained for years (which is exactly why many parents don’t consider the bathroom an issue).
 But believe me, the kindergarten washroom can be a challenge.